apache/cordova-docs/docs/en/edge/guide/platforms/ios/index.md

 # iOS Installation Guide

-This guide shows how to set up your SDK development environment to deploy Cordova apps for iOS devices such as iPhone and iPad.
-See the following for more detailed platform-specific information:
+This section shows how to set up your SDK environment to deploy Cordova apps for iOS devices.
+You need to install Xcode, iOS's SDK, regardless of whether you want to use the cross-platform Cordova CLI for development, or a narrower set of platform-centered command-line tools.
+For a comparison of the two development paths, see the Overview.
+For details on each, see The Command-Line Interface and the iOS Development Guide.

-* iOS Configuration
-* Upgrading iOS
-* iOS WebViews
-* iOS Plugins
-* iOS Development Guide

-The command-line tools above refer to versions prior to Cordova 3.0.
-See The Command-line Interface for information about the current interface.

 ## Requirements and Support